“Literally everything.”

 Part of Anya’s craft as a college essay specialist is to work with the student to help them effectively present their own narrative.
 She says, “I believe that my true specialty is bringing out the unique voice of each applicant.
 This means honing, amplifying and shaping the student’s message, not dominating it, rewriting it or usurping it.”
 Anya notes that the most essential function of the college essay is not telling a story about one’s characteristics as a student, but demonstrating why a student does the things that they do—the what is already in a student’s application.
 And, how do you know when an essay is in its final form?
 “You enter in one place and end up in another place.”
 Anya notes that an essay is complete when you feel as though the student has gone through a transformation through the essay and you, the reader, have transformed alongside them.

 Anyone who reads Lindsey’s essay can immediately tell that she is thoughtful, curious, open-minded, and extremely intelligent.
-She is excited to attend Emory University this fall, where she hopes to pursue her passion for creative writing.
+She is excited to attend Emory University, where she hopes to pursue her passion for creative writing.

 Cart